AanZee/conventions/git/README.md

 ## Commit messages
 - Commit messages should be clear and concise in describing the content of the commit
-- Commit messages should not include emojis
+- Commit messages may not include emojis

 ### JIRA ID
 Prefix commit message with a [JIRA](https://www.atlassian.com/software/jira) ID surrounded by square brackets when available.
 Always use the ID of the main task and ignore sub task ID's.